Rindrics/expect-self-params/README.md

-# Expect Self Parameter Action
+# Expect Self Params Action

 A GitHub Action to validate that specified parameters in your workflow steps are set to expected values.
 This helps ensure that your workflows are configured correctly and consistently.